particle-iot/docs/src/content/datasheets/kits.md

 - [Spark Core](#spark-core)
 - [Spark Core Maker Kit](#spark-core-maker-kit)

 Here's a quick "what's in the box" for each of our offered kits.
-More detail is available in the shields and kits shown in other parts of the datasheet section.
+More detail is available by clicking on their links to the shields and kits page.

 ## Electron
 ### Electron